bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

   deleteEntry: deleteEntryFunction, // Function to delete specific item or wipe all
   replaceEntry: replaceEntryFunction, // Function replace a specifi item } = useDataChannel<CustomType>(
-  channelName, // Defined according to what is on settings.yml from bbb-htlm5 DataChannelTypes.All_ITEMS, // | LATEST_ITEM | NEW_ITEMS -> ALL_ITEMS is default
+  channelName, // Defined according to what is on manifest.json DataChannelTypes.All_ITEMS, // | LATEST_ITEM | NEW_ITEMS -> ALL_ITEMS is default
   subChannelName = 'default', // If no subchannelName is specified, it will be 'default' );